What is SIDS ?

 This decrease is largely attributed to campaigns by governments world

-wide to make parents aware of the possible risk of SIDS and
+wide to make parents aware of the possible risk and how

 to reduce this risk.